Alsace: Beers

 Alsace is also the main beer-producing region of France, thanks primarily to breweries in and near Strasbourg.
 These include those of Fischer, Karlsbräu, Kronenbourg, and Heineken International.
 Hops are grown in Kochersberg and in northern Alsace.
 Schnapps is also traditionally made in Alsace, but it is in decline because home distillers are becoming less common and the consumption of traditional, strong, alcoholic beverages is decreasing.

 Sports

 The RC Strasbourg Alsace football club has played over 50 seasons in the Ligue 1, with a title in 1978-79.
 It plays home matches at the Stade de la Meinau, which also hosted two matches at the UEFA Euro 1984.
-The women's section was promted to the Première Ligue in 2024.
+The women's section was promoted to the Première Ligue in 2024.

 The SIG Strasbourg basketball club has won the LNB Élite in 2004–05.

 The Sélestat Alsace handball club has played 23 seasons in LNH Division 1.

-The Étoile Noire de Strasbourg ice hockey team played in the Ligue Magnus 2006 to 2019.
+The Étoile Noire de Strasbourg ice hockey team played in the Ligue Magnus from 2006 to 2019.

 The Internationaux de Strasbourg women's tennis tournament is held since 1987, currently as a WTA 500.

 The Rallye de France Alsace auto race was held from 2010 to 2014 as part of the World Rally Championship.
 Also, the Anneau du Rhin racetrack hosted the World Touring Car Cup in 2022.